Aseprite Importers

 This option is only available starting from Popochiu 2.0.
 In Popochiu 1.0 the importer can't be disabled.

 Anyway, the plugin will check for the correct execution of the command before initializing itself.
-If something goes wrong, the output panel will give useful information to fix the problem. - Remove JSON file When Aseprite is invoked by the importing procedure, it generates a JSON file with metadata that is necessary to complete the job, alongside the spritesheet PNG file.
-This file is then useless and can be safely erased, most of all if you are versioning your code (you are, aren't you?!).
+If something goes wrong, the output panel will give useful information to fix the problem. - Remove JSON file: When Aseprite is invoked by the importing procedure, it generates a JSON file with metadata that is necessary to complete the job, alongside the spritesheet PNG file.
+This file is then useless and can be safely erased, especially if you are versioning your code (you are, aren't you?!).
 If for some reason you want to keep the output file, just unflag this setting.

 Note